jaustinford/elise/files/docs/conventions.md

     var="$(echo "something" | grep 'string')"
     ```

- - blocks containing piped commands have one empty line before and one empty line after the block, same as other blocks
+ - **piped commands spacing** - blocks containing piped commands have one empty line before and one empty line after the block, same as other blocks
     ```
     do_something